 And for those with no criminal histories, if there is any problem of proof which would make it hard for the prosecutor to get a conviction at trial, the prosecutor may allow that person to plead to an infraction, and they can thereby avoid probation and jail completely and just pay a fine.

-You should immediately contact an experienced criminal defense attorney, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
+You should immediately contact LA’s experienced attorney, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
 The consequents of Disturbing the Peace conviction can be far reaching and much greater than you expect.
 Call now for a free consultation, so that Manshoory Law Group can help put the odds back in your favor.